Page tree

 "Cine" controls to increase/decrease the frame rate and navigate images.

-"Crosshairs" tool can be used to determine the position of mouse location on other simultaneously displayed images.
+"Crosshairs" tool can be used to determine the position of the mouse location on other simultaneously displayed images.
 Left-click on the image and drag the mouse to use the tool in a layout with the related images.

 "Ref.
 Lines" tool can be used to toggle reference lines displayed on images.